Tales of Symphonia: Sequel and Chronicles release

 Tales of Symphonia Chronicles was announced on June 1, 2013, for the PlayStation 3.
 It contains Tales of Symphonia and Tales of Symphonia: Dawn of the New World with remastered graphics and additional content.
-It was released in Japan on October 10, 2013, and it was released in North America and Europe in February 2014 as both a retail version and download release, with the option to purchase Tales of Symphonia as a standalone release.
+It was released in Japan on October 10, 2013, and it was released in North America, Australia, and Europe in February 2014 as both a retail version and download release, with the option to purchase Tales of Symphonia as a standalone release.

 Adaptations

 Comics

 Tales of Symphonia spawned seven manga adaptations after its release: six anthology collections and a traditional manga series.